DISCOVER: A Solver for Distributional Counterfactual Explanations: Experimental Setup and Results

 GLOBE exhibits high variance and occasionally extremely large $\OTx$ values (e.g., German Credit), while achieving very small $\OTy$.
 This indicates that GLOBE can reach output alignment by applying large, near-uniform translations across many samples, which moves the empirical input distribution far from the factual manifold.
 Because $\OTx$ is a distribution-level transport distance, a small number of failed or overly aggressive runs can dominate the mean and inflate the confidence interval.
 We therefore interpret these results as evidence that translation-based group recourse can be unstable under mixed constraints, and we complement mean statistics with per-sample profiles in Figure~\ref{fig:ot_comparison_compas_mlp}.

 The original DCE method is included as a baseline in differentiable settings.
 Although DCE and DISCOVER optimize the same certified distributional objective, DISCOVER remains competitive with DCE and can sometimes achieve lower $\OTx$/$\OTy$ under the same evaluation budget.
+On German Credit in the differentiable setting, DCE achieves a lower $\mathrm{OT}(x)$, whereas DISCOVER obtains a much lower $\mathrm{OT}(y)$, reflecting a different input-output trade-off under the same certified objective.
 We attribute this behavior to the solver paradigm rather than a change of objective.
 DCE follows a single-path gradient descent that updates all samples simultaneously, which can be sensitive to non-convexity, slicing approximations, and mixed-type constraints.
-In contrast, DISCOVER performs budgeted sparse edits and applies a propose-and-select search over multiple candidate distributions, providing a more robust update mechanism under stochastic and discrete proposal dynamics.
+In contrast, DISCOVER performs budgeted edits and applies a propose-and-select search over multiple candidate distributions, providing a more robust update mechanism under stochastic and discrete proposal dynamics.
 Consistent with this explanation, Figure~\ref{fig:OT} shows that OT-guided proposals stabilize optimization trajectories, while overly aggressive population updates (larger $k$) lead to unstable behavior.
-Additional ablations on key solver components are reported in the Appendix~\ref{sec:appendix_ablation}.
+Additional ablations on key solver components are reported in the Appendix E.